coursedog/cc-recruitment-task/Readme.md

-This is base for requirement task.
+This is base for recruitment task.
 Main code will be delivered later.
 For now, please setup environment and install dependencies.

 Requirements: